Harry's House

-Harry's House is the third studio album by English singer and songwriter Harry Styles, released on 20 May 2022 by Columbia Records and Erskine.
+Harry's House is the third studio album by English singer and songwriter Harry Styles, released on 20 May 2022 by Erskine and Columbia Records.
 The album was largely written and recorded during 2020 and 2021 and has been noted as Styles' most introspective work.
-Inspired by the 1970s Japanese city pop, Harry's House is a pop-funk, pop rock and synth-pop album.
+Inspired by 1970s Japanese city pop, Harry's House is a synth-pop, new wave, pop rock and pop-funk album.

 The album debuted with the best first-week sales in Styles' career.
 It debuted at number one on the UK Albums Chart with 113,000 album-equivalent units, becoming the fastest-selling and best-selling album of 2022 in the country.
-It also debuted at number one on the US Billboard 200 with 521,500 album-equivalent units, including 330,000 album sales, making it the largest opening week of 2022 in the United States.
+It also debuted at number one on the US Billboard 200 with 521,500 album-equivalent units, including 330,000 album sales.
 It debuted at number one in various other countries, including Australia, Belgium, Canada, France, Germany, Ireland, Italy, the Netherlands, New Zealand, Spain, Sweden and Switzerland.

 Harry's House was met with critical acclaim for its production.
-It was supported by the singles "As It Was", "Late Night Talking", and "Music for a Sushi Restaurant"; the first of which debuted atop the UK and US charts, becoming Styles' second solo number-one song in both countries.
+It was supported by the singles "As It Was", "Late Night Talking", "Music for a Sushi Restaurant", and "Satellite"; the first of which debuted atop the UK and US charts, becoming Styles' second solo number-one song in both countries.
 Besides the chart-topper "As It Was", three other songs were concurrently in the top 10 of the US Billboard Hot 100: "Late Night Talking", "Music for a Sushi Restaurant" and "Matilda", making Styles the first British solo artist to achieve this feat.
-The album was nominated for the 2022 Mercury Music Prize.
-At the 2023 Brit Awards, the album won Album of the Year.
-At the 65th Grammy Awards, the album won Album of the Year and Best Pop Vocal Album.
+The album was featured on numerous 2022 year-end rankings and nominated for several awards, and Rolling Stone included it in their 2023 revision of the 500 Greatest Albums of All Time.
+At the 65th Grammy Awards, the album won Album of the Year, Best Pop Vocal Album and Best Engineered Album, Non-Classical.